21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 - **Interactions**:
   - Select a group or search for a hero to view specific details.
   - Use the timeline and network statistics (e.g., number of nodes and links).
+  - Click on a group to seperately view the selected group.
   - Click on a hero to seamlessly navigate to the Relatives tab, displaying the selected hero’s connections.

 ### 5. Bubble Chart